Freedom of religion in Norway: Demographics

 According to Statistics Norway, as of 2019, 70 percent of the population belonged to the Church of Norway, an Evangelical Lutheran church, which comprises a decline of 3 percent over the three prior years.
 6.7 percent of the population belong to other Christian denominations, of which the Roman Catholic Church is the largest, with 3 percent of the population.
 Muslims comprise 3.2 percent of the population.
-Pentecostalists, Buddhists, Sikhs, Hindus, and Jews each make up less than 1 percent of the population.
+Pentecostals, Buddhists, Sikhs, Hindus, and Jews each make up less than 1 percent of the population.
 1.8 percent of the population participates in life-stance organizations (nonreligious or philosophical communities with organizational ethics based on humanist values), with the Norwegian Humanist Association being the largest.

 Immigrants comprise the majority of members of religious groups outside the Church of Norway.
 Immigrants from Poland and the Philippines have increased the number of Catholics, while those from such countries as Syria, Iraq, Afghanistan, and Somalia have increased the size of the Muslim community.
 Catholics and Muslims generally have greater representation in cities than in rural areas.
 Muslims are located throughout the country, with the population concentrated in the Oslo region.
 Many recent immigrants from Muslim majority countries still reside in asylum reception centers.
 According to Norwegian Directorate of Immigration statistics, approximately 5,600 of the 6,300 persons residing in reception centers as of October 2017 come from Muslim majority countries.